FrontierMods/Core/README.md

 [Frontier Mods Extra](https://github.com/FrontierModsExtra) are mods that don't fit into the Frontier ecosystem.
 Extra mods are developed by the same author.

-These are usually smaller mods, often experimental in nature, and don't follow the shared lore.
+These are usually smaller mods, often experimental in nature.
 Their goal is to speculate and explore.

 Extra mods may be absorbed into main Frontier mods later.